psyGamer/ldcapture/README.md

 ## Using ldcapture with Celeste

-If you want to use ldcapture with Celeste specifically you should use the [.NET Core version of Everest](https://github.com/Popax21/Everest) since the .NET Framework version causes some issues with performance and audio desyncs.

-Additionally, you should install the [ldcapture-CelesteInterop](https://github.com/Popax21/Everest) mod, which provides easy access to the API functions via the debug console.
+You should install the [ldcapture-CelesteInterop](https://github.com/psyGamer/ldcapture-CelesteInterop) mod, which provides easy access to the API functions via the debug console.

+Additionally you might also want to consider installing the [.NET Core version of Everest](https://github.com/Popax21/Everest), since it greatly improves performance. **NOTE:** This version is still in development and **not stable**.
+Use it at you own risk.

 ### Linux

-When starting Celeste, you should specify the `LD_LIBRARY_PATH` to avoid Celeste restarting, which might cause issues:
+If you are not using [ldcapture-CelesteInterop](https://github.com/psyGamer/ldcapture-CelesteInterop), use the following command:

-`$ LD_PRELOAD="path/to/ldcapture.so" LD_LIBRARY_PATH="./lib64-linux" ./Celeste`
+`LD_PRELOAD="path/to/ldcapture.so" ./Celeste`

+If you are using [ldcapture-CelesteInterop](https://github.com/psyGamer/ldcapture-CelesteInterop), use the following commands depending on your .NET platform.
+If you don't know what this means, use the ".NET Framework" command.

+.NET Framework: `LD_PRELOAD="/path/to/ldcapture.so" LD_LIBRARY_PATH="./lib64:" ./Celeste`
+.NET Core: `LD_PRELOAD="/path/to/ldcapture.so" LD_LIBRARY_PATH="./lib64-linux:" ./Celeste`

 ## Suport